Gracey2203/Gracey2203/README.md

-## Hi👋 I'm Grace, welcome to my profile!
+# Hi👋 I'm Grace, welcome to my profile!

-🎓Unddergraduate at UOW KDU, majoring in Enterprise Information Systems 🗓️Expected graduation: 2026
+🎓Undergraduate at UOW KDU, majoring in Enterprise Information Systems 🗓️Expected graduation: 2026
 📊Keen about system design, business processes, and data analysis to improve efficiency